irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Quiz
 What flag do you need to specify to copy over a directory?= -r Exercises
-Copy over a couple of files, be careful not to overwrite anything important.=
+Copy over a couple of files, be careful not to overwrite anything important.= $ cp /c/Git\ hub/textfile.txt /c/Users/nadja/Downloads

+12